Theoretical Foundations of Conformal Prediction: Alternative characterizations of exchangeability

 which proves the desired claim. \end{proof} The proof of Proposition~\ref{prop:empirical-distrib-exch} relies on the fact that $Z_1,\dots,Z_n$ are exchangeable even after conditioning on $\widehat{P}_n$.
-In fact, this is a special case of the following lemma, which verifies that exchangeability continues to hold after conditioning on any symmetric function of $Z_1,\dots,Z_n$. \begin{lemma}[Conditional exchangeability given a symmetric function] Let $Z_1,\dots,Z_n\in\cZ$ be exchangeable, and let $f:\cZ^n\to\mathcal{W}$ be a symmetric function, i.e., $f(z_1,\dots,z_n) = f(z_{\sigma(1)},\dots,z_{\sigma(n)})$ for all $z_1,\dots,z_n\in\cZ$ and all $\sigma\in\cS_n$.
+In fact, this is a special case of the following lemma, which verifies that exchangeability continues to hold after conditioning on any symmetric function of $Z_1,\dots,Z_n$. \begin{lemma}[Conditional exchangeability given a symmetric function] Let $Z_1,\dots,Z_n\in\cZ$ be exchangeable, and let $f:\cZ^n\to\cW$ be a symmetric function, i.e., $f(z_1,\dots,z_n) = f(z_{\sigma(1)},\dots,z_{\sigma(n)})$ for all $z_1,\dots,z_n\in\cZ$ and all $\sigma\in\cS_n$.
 Then $(Z_1,\dots,Z_n)$ is conditionally exchangeable given $f(Z_1,\dots,Z_n)$, in the sense that the conditional distribution

-is, almost surely, an exchangeable distribution. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:conditional_exchangeability}] By definition of exchangeability, we need to verify that for any $\sigma\in\cS_n$ and any measurable set $A$, the following statement holds almost surely:
+is, almost surely, an exchangeable distribution. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:conditional_exchangeability}] By definition of exchangeability, it suffices to verify that for any $\sigma\in\cS_n$ and any measurable set $A$, the following statement holds almost surely:

-(Formally, this statement is sufficient for verifying the claim of the lemma because we have assumed that $\cZ$ has a countably-generated $\sigma$-algebra.)
-Equivalently, we need to show that